kentrosales/research/README.md

 Disclaimer: The projects with the 'Week' keyword as prefix are projects from the Certificate in IT course.
 It is just uploaded to summarize work done throughout the entire first 9 weeks of the IT course.

+"Visual Studio Code" is used as the primary IDE for all the projects.

 The following are personal projects I've done throughout the entire course:

 a.
 The 'I Love You' Project